 - Provide ongoing feedback to the platform development team

-How do I apply for ALIGN’s funding?
+How do I apply for funding from ALIGN?

 Who runs ALIGN?